MicrosoftDocs/supply-chain-center/articles/administer/schema/deliveryordertracking.md

 # **DeliveryOrderTracking**

+Delivery order tracking entity refers to the tracking number associated with the delivery order.

 |	EntityAttribute	|	Datatype	|	Length	|	Primary Key	|	Description	|
 |---------------|--------|------|----------|-----------|
 |	CarrierDeliveryServiceId	|	string	|	36	|	No	|	Service Id of the carrier	|